JEE Main Analysis 2021 - Difficulty Level and Shift-wise Question Paper Analysis

-- There were more questions from 12th syllabus and NCERT based questions.
+There were more questions from the 12th syllabus and NCERT based questions.

-- Some students felt there was some time constraints.
+Some students felt there were some time constraints.

-- In Physics section, there were questions on electric fields.
+In the Physics section, there were questions on electric fields.
 Both 11th and 12th standard syllabus questions were present in Physics.

-- There were total five numerical value questions.
+There were a total five numerical value questions.

 JEE Main 2020 Paper 2 Analysis: January 6 (Afternoon Shift)

-- There were more questions from 11th standard syllabus and Mathematics was of average difficulty.
+There were more questions from the 11th standard syllabus and Mathematics was of average difficulty.

 Check day-wise analysis of JEE Main 2020 from the table below:

-According to previous year’s JEE Main analysis, the examination was moderate in difficulty level.
+According to the JEE Main analysis for 2019, the examination was moderate in difficulty level.